arkency/posts/posts/2013-02-01-black-box-ruby-tests.md

 tags: [ 'ATDD', 'testing', 'ruby' ]
 ---

-Our product's architecture is distributed - currently just as few processes on same production server.
-As professionals we decided to prepare integration tests for each of application (maybe in terms of their business we could call them acceptance tests), but that wasn't enough - we wanted to expose business scenarios that we're actually aiming in.
+[Chillout.io](http://chillout.io/) architecture is distributed - currently just as few processes on same production server.
+As professionals we decided to prepare integration tests for each of application (maybe in terms of their business we could call them acceptance tests), but that wasn't enough - _we wanted to expose business scenarios that we're actually aiming in_.
 We achieved that with fully black-box tests.
 Curious how we did that?
 Read on.

 <!-- more -->

+## Architecture

+[Chillout.io](http://chillout.io/) purpose is to _help Rails developers maintain existing projects_ - currently react on exception events and be up-to-date with simple business metrics like model creations.
+To provide this features its backend is splitted into following apps:

+* *api* - API endpoint
+* *brain* - decides how to react on messages from *api*
+* *brain-reporter* - generates reports for customers
+* *mailing* - sends email to customers

+It has also gem dedicated to Rails applications, which communicates with our API.

 ## Test runner

-[Chillout.io](http://chillout.io/) backend is built with 3 apps.
-It has also gem dedicated to Rails applications, which communicates with our API.
-So to test whole stack we have to run 3 apps + Rails server.
+To test whole stack we have to run all apps + Rails server.
 Let's have a look at our ```AcceptanceTestCase``` class:

 ```
 #!ruby